MenxLi/pody/docs/api.md

 ::: tip
 Here examples of API calls are provided using `curl` utility.
+It is supposed that the pody server is running on `10.254.29.178:8000`.
+Please replace it with your own server address.
 For better readability, you can format the output using `python -m json.tool`:
 ```sh
 curl -s ... | python -m json.tool